 Use Compression Bags or Packing Cubes to Organise Your Clothes

-The downside of compression bags is that you have to roll them up which can be a bit of a pain, and your clothes aren’t accessible without releasing the air.
-For this trip we decided to try out Eagle Creek’s compression packing cubes.
-While these don’t suck air out like compression bags, they do squeeze packing cubes down into a smaller package with a zip around the side.
-We were interested to see if we could replace our bags with them.
+The downside of compression bags is that you have to roll them up, which can be a bit of a pain, and your clothes aren’t accessible without releasing the air.

-It turns out we could easily fit everything into the cubes and had plenty of space in our backpacks.
-We’ve decided to permanently replace our compression bags with them as the packing cubes are less hassle to pack, we can easily access our clothes, and they cause fewer wrinkles.
+We could easily fit everything into the cubes and had plenty of space in our backpacks.
+Compared to the compression bags, the packing cubes are less hassle to pack, we can easily access our clothes, and they cause fewer wrinkles.

 Tips for Multiple Climate Travel